Xubuntu/wiki.xubuntu.org/content/qa/fine_tuning.md

 # Manual Partitions and Bootloader location

-If you have more than one installation on your system, often the autoresize option won\'t be available.
+If you have more than one installation on your system, often the autoresize option won't be available.
 Or you want control over where your new install goes.

 Use the Something Else option and you will be shown a list of disks and